metakocka/metakocka_api_base/docs/documents_concept.md

 }
 ```

-2) negative product
+2) Negative product.
 You can add negative product to document, but is must be service.
 Not full request :
 ```javascript
 {
     "product_list": [